I-I-IT/News-debloat-anti-distractions/README.md

 ### How to create filters yourself ?

-I personally started using the uBlock element picker, but this has several drawbacks.
+I personally started by using the uBlock element picker, but this has several drawbacks.
 Nowadays, sites often name their div class name not only by their function, but they add an unique id.
 So instead of div class="recommendations-sidebar" we get div class="recommendations-sidebar 73vryf4".
 This means that if you use the Picker, the site can just change this id per article or every day, and your picker becomes useless.
 The other drawbacks of the picker is that if the site doesn't have a class name for an element, it will just see that this the div number 5 (nth-of-type 5) and block that element.
 That mean at best your filter will not work on a shorter article, but at worst it will break the site on a longer article.

 So instead it is preferable to use a combination of css-selectors and uBo's has() and has-text().